-HCUC - the new name for the merger of Uxbridge College and Harrow College
+HCUC - a merger between Uxbridge College and Harrow College

 On 1 August 2017 Uxbridge and Harrow Colleges merged to become HCUC.
-The Colleges are now officially part of the same organisation and will work together to provide the best opportunities to students, but will keep their individual names and campuses.
-As well as keeping their current identities each college will continue to run the majority of their current courses for the foreseeable future.
+The Colleges officially became part of the same organisation working together to provide the best opportunities to students, but retained their individual names and campuses.

-The merger of the two Colleges into a single legal entity has taken place in order to maximise future opportunities for students, employers and local communities, through a combination of preserving current provision, and pooling resources and expertise to develop education and training.
+The merger of the two Colleges into a single legal entity took place in order to maximise future opportunities for students, employers and local communities, through a combination of preserving current provision, and pooling resources and expertise to develop education and training.

-Group Principal and CEO Laraine Smith and Principal and Deputy CEO Pat Carvalho said: “This exciting partnership was identified by both Harrow College and Uxbridge College’s governing bodies as the best way forward for our local communities.
+At the time of the merger, the then Group Principal and CEO, Laraine Smith,and the then Principal of Harrow College and Deputy CEO Pat Carvalho said: “This exciting partnership was identified by both Harrow College and Uxbridge College’s governing bodies as the best way forward for our local communities.
 Both Colleges are very pleased to be able to maintain their current identities and the bulk of their current courses, as well as to be enhancing provision on an ongoing basis by pooling resources and expertise.
 We believe this merger will result in a financially resilient and sustainable college group, allowing us to continue to meet the needs of our students, employers and the communities we serve.”

-While Uxbridge College and Harrow College will continue to operate as individual Colleges serving their local and regional communities, the Uxbridge College Corporation (the Governing Body), which now oversees the running of both Colleges, has been renamed HCUC to reflect the enlarged remit of serving Uxbridge and Harrow Governors following the 1 August 2017 merger.
+Uxbridge College and Harrow College continue to operate using their individual college names serving their local and regional communities, the Uxbridge College Corporation (the Governing Body), which oversees the running of both Colleges, was renamed HCUC to reflect the enlarged remit of serving Uxbridge and Harrow Governors following the 1 August 2017 merger.

 Click here to view the most recent performance tables for students who have completed their 16 to 18 studies with us.